 9. Clean out junk

 How much stuff do you have piled in your trunk and on your backseat right now?
-Your car isn’t storage, and keeping extra stuff in it ultimately puts more wear and tear on your vehicle.
+Your car isn’t storage, and keeping extra things in it ultimately puts more wear and tear on your vehicle.
 Try to remove the stuff you have piled up in the nooks and crannies of your car each time you leave your vehicle.
 This will help keep your car clean and cut down on wear and tear that happens over time.

 10. Wash it inside and out

 Washing your car isn’t just about showing off that shiny paint job.
 It’s also about keeping your car’s appearance up over time.
-Washing it regularly is a low-cost way to protect its value and avoid lasting damage from dirt, pollen, tree sap, bugs, and other pollutants, which can damage your paint and finish.
+Cleaning it regularly is a low-cost way to protect its value and avoid lasting damage from dirt, pollen, tree sap, bugs, and other pollutants, which can damage your paint and finish.

 Bonus — Invest in CarShield to help keep your car maintenance costs down